ruby-rdf/rdf-n3/README.md

     _:ora <http://purl.org/dc/elements/1.1/#wrote> _:moby _:form .
     _:ora <http://example.org/x-ns/#firstname> "Ora" _:form .

 Reasoning requires the use of the Notation3 Algebra, rather than an `RDF::Repository`.
 This implementation considers formulae to be patterns, which may be asserted on statements made in the default graph, possibly loaded from a separate file.
 The logical relationships are reduced to algebraic operators.
-So, for example, the following

 ### Variables
 N3 Variables are introduced with @forAll, @forSome, or ?x.
 Variables reference URIs described in formulae, typically defined in the default vocabulary (e.g., ":x").
 Existential variables are replaced with an allocated RDF::Node instance.
 Universal variables are replaced with a RDF::Query::Variable instance.
 For example, the following N3 generates the associated statements: